Our Favourite Tropical Islands: Part 3 Cook Islands

 The Cook Islands are the place to come for absolutely stress-free South Pacific travel.
 Rarotonga the capital is the largest island, and although it’s home to the country’s largest town (more like a village really), the international airport (where the departures lounge is al fresco) and many upmarket resorts, it is delightfully laid-back.

 You can circumnavigate the 32km road around the island on the bus or by moped (don’t forget to get your Cook Islands driving licence!) in less than an hour.
-We highly recommend staying at the wonderful guest house Are Mango.
+We highly recommend staying at the wonderful guest house Are Mango (now known as Muri Lagoon Lodge).
 Everyone starts on Rarotonga, and although there are great beaches, snorkeling and hikes through the mountainous interior, if you don’t venture out to the outlying islands you’ll be missing out.

 Aitutaki